 As the sole legal provider to UQ, we deliver all legal services, including seeking advice from external law firms or barristers.

-Legal Services has 4 major practice areas comprising:
+Led by the General Counsel, Legal Services has 4 major practice areas:

 • Research and Intellectual Property